What Does it Take to Be a Foundry Mold and Coremaker?

 - Form and assemble slab cores around patterns and position wire in mold sections to reinforce molds, using hand tools and glue.

-These are the skills Foundry Mold and Coremakers say are the most useful in their careers:
+When polled, Foundry Mold and Coremakers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.